-Deborah Allen is one of those rare artists who forged their own path to success and ended up building a world-class career in the process.
+Deborah Allen is one of those rare artists who forged their own path to success and ended up building a world class career in the process.
 An extraordinarily talented singer, songwriter, producer and performer, Deborah's unique abilities as an artist may be matched only by her enthusiasm and creativity as an individual.
 It is that formidable combination of spirit and talent that keeps the Grammy-nominated entertainer in demand.
+With her latest album, "Hear Me Now", Deborah Allen's music remains as smart, witty and sexy as ever.

-In some ways, “Baby I Lied” confirmed the idea that an artist could have success in different formats with the same song, a precedent that would prove to be years ahead of the crossover trends of today.
+In some ways, “Baby I Lied” confirmed that an artist could have success in different formats with the same song, a precedent that would prove to be years ahead of the crossover trends of today.
 “Baby I Lied” not only appealed to Country and Pop radio listeners, earning multiple Million Air-Play Awards in the process, but it also resulted in a pair of Grammy nominations for the Delta songstress, one as a vocalist and one as a songwriter.

 Ironically, songwriting has often been the most overlooked aspect of Deborah's career, yet literally hundreds of artists have benefited from her abundant catalog of material.
 With more than 1,600 compositions published, Deborah's songs have been recorded by a laundry list of acts, including LeAnn Rimes, Brooks & Dunn, Patty Loveless, Conway Twitty, Tanya Tucker, Janie Fricke, John Conlee, Isaac Hayes, Diana Ross, Sheena